Skip to content

 Creating SharePoint columns doesn’t belong among the most entertaining tasks, especially if there’re multiple columns or multiple lists where you must create them.
 It can so easily turn into lots of annoying mouse clicks to do that.
 But do you have to do it manually?
 Wouldn’t it be much better if you could automate the task?

-Create the field XML schema
+Get the field XML schema from SharePoint

 Use the XML schema in an HTTP request